Redmond, WA 98052

 Born to a Cuban father and an American mother of Filipino and Polynesian descent, Angelina spent her early years in Honolulu, Hawai'i, before moving to the mainland.
 Angelina received her Master of Fine Arts from Lesley University School of Art & Design in Boston and has been featured in galleries and exhibitions around the country.
-A resident of Redmond, Washington, she splits her time between creative and movement practices as the owner of both her own art business and a Pilates studio in Redmond.

 At its most elemental level, photography is about light.
 Early photographs required long exposures to capture the necessary light for a composition, and even in today’s world of instant digital images, light remains the single most important aspect of photography.